Ray-ui/H-WILD/README.md

 You can run Part 3 of the demo.mat to observe the variation of the trajectory.

+This figure displays the labeled trajectory of the target person, along with the positions of each AP in space.

 ![track](./fig/track.jpg)

 ### Experience the example of the localization.